 Joostenberg Bistro – French food with a South African vibe and a great team running the show.
 This is the perfect place for a family meal.
 The bistro is cosy and bustling with views of the farm.
 Another example of Stellenbosch’s somewhat under-played “eat local movement”, with most of the produce being either grown on the property or sourced from neighbours.

 Makaron at Majeka House – I’ve had some wonderful dinners here, but for me it’s really the breakfast that’s unmissable.
 Freshly baked breads and pastries, homemade cheeses and yogurt, cold pressed juices and beautiful cutlery and crockery make for a great start to the day.
+I wonder if the restaurant owner decided to have a look at this Nella Food Equipment when deciding on what types of cutlery to buy for the place.
+Wherever they got it from, it looks beautiful anyway.

 Peter Falke Wines – Cheese and charcuterie while you sip on great wine.
 What’s not to love?
 Wait, I forgot to mention how pretty it is.